mathy/mathy_core/README.md

 ## NodeType

-Template type that inherits from BinaryTreeNode
+Template type that inherits from BinaryTreeNode.

 ## VisitDataType

-Templte type of user data passed to visit functions
+Template type of user data passed to visit functions.

 # mathy_core.expressions